swisstxt/onduty/README.md

 #### SlackNotification

   1. Add a [new bot](https://my.slack.com/services/new/bot) on your Slack account and take note of the API token.
-  2. Invite your new bot to the channel your are going to configure within Onduty.
+  2. Invite your new bot to the channel your are going to configure within OnDuty.

 ```yaml
 slack_api_token: slack-api-token